Chapter 8. Central Dogma

 ③ Repair: If the repair enzyme corrects, the error rate of replication is 1/109.

-① Semi-conservative replication: After replication, there is one template strand and one replication strand in each DNA
+③ Semi-conservative replication: After replication, each DNA molecule contains one template strand and one newly synthesized strand (accepted).

 Figure 4.
 Meselson-Stahl’s experiment

-○ Density gradient centrifugation using cesium chloride → DNA separation with different densities
+○ Density gradient centrifugation using cesium chloride → Separates DNA based on density.

-○ Escherichia coli labeled with 15N was analyzed for DNA density every generation in medium containing normal nitrogen (14N).
+○ E. coli labeled with 15N was cultured in a medium containing normal nitrogen (14N), and the DNA density was analyzed at each generation.

 ⑻ Telomerase: 2009 Nobel Prize in Physiology or Medicine

-① RNA primer moiety at 5 ‘end of daughter chain could not be replicated → DNA shortened → Aging
+① The RNA primer at the 5’ end of the daughter strand cannot be replicated → DNA shortens → Aging

-○ Hayflick limit: The number of splits until you can no longer split
+○ Hayflick limit: The number of cell divisions until the cell can no longer divide.

-○ Protect to some extent from shortening of DNA
+○ Protects DNA to some extent from shortening.

 ⑼ RCR(rolling-circle replication): Only observed in circular DNA.